waterwheel31/serverless-image/README.md

-# "Serverless" Personal Picture Storage
+# "Serverless" Personal Picture Uploader

 This is a sample web app using Serverless application, as the capstone project of Udacity Cloud Developer Nanodegree.